 - Normal: Less than 120 systolic and less than 80 diastolic

-- Hypertension: 140 or higher systolic or 90 or higher diastolic
+- High Blood Pressure (Hypertension) Stage 2: 140 or higher systolic or 90 or higher diastolic

-- Hypertensive Crisis: higher than 180 or higher than 110 diastolic
+- Hypertensive Crisis: higher than 180 and/or higher than 120 diastolic

 Because blood pressure can fluctuate, consider investing in a home blood pressure monitor to record your numbers regularly.
 Doing so can help your healthcare provider determine whether you really have high blood pressure and, if you do, whether your treatment plan is working.